Gurobi/gurobi-ai-modeling/source/prompting-tips-pitfalls.rst

 Write problems as unambiguous as possible
 -----------------------------------------
-We often make the same mistake when interacting with other humans: assuming that we hold the same definition of the words we use.
+As human beings, we often make a similar mistake in our casual and business interactions: assuming the other party holds the same definition of the words we use.
 Such a semantic conflict can cause confusion when you send somebody on an errand and the person comes back with something else than you had expected.
-As humans, we often have procedures for this by asking clarifying questions:
+Humans often have procedures for this by asking clarifying questions:
-`what exactly do you mean by <x>?`.
+`what exactly do you mean by ...?`.
 Unfortunately, the current generation of LLMs does not seem to express the degree of confusion under which they are generating a response, leading it to just make assumptions about what you mean.

 Currently the only way of dealing with this is by making sure your prompt is as unambiguous as possible.